freedomofpress/securedrop/docs/source.rst

 |Delete received messages|

-If the server experiences a large number of new sources signing up at once and is overloaded with submissions, you may see the message below:
+If the server is experiencing a surge in traffic, you may see the message below:

 |Check for an initial response|